 In our partnership with the factory, we will also be mandated to upgrade the processing facilities at the washing station while officials at Thiriku are expected to promote and conduct business with transparency and accountability.

 In the past, disappointed by the poor prices coffee was fetching, a majority of the farmers had started uprooting their coffee plantations and replacing them with other lucrative crops.
-But with our entry into the cooperative society and a promise of receiving Sh100 every season for their crop, farmers have started rehabilitating their farms and venturing back to coffee farming.
+But with our entry into the cooperative society, farmers have started rehabilitating their farms and venturing back to coffee farming.

 “We are appreciating this partnership because we have started seeing farmers get interested and returning to work on their farms,” added Mr. Paul Macharia.
 When word spread in the village where the factory is located, a lot more farmers have gotten interested in coffee farming.